-Table 2.
+Table 3.
 Summary of Quality Control Samples

-QC Sample Analytical Group Frequency Data Quality Indicators (DQIs) Measurement Performance Criteria Trip Blank (TB), matrix matched VOCs One per cooler Accuracy / Bias / Contamination Target analyte(s) detected in the associated field samples must have concentrations < 1/2 the LOQ Field Blank (FB) All One per 10 field samples per matrix; at least one per day Accuracy / Bias / Contamination Any detections of target analytes above the laboratory reporting limits should be compared to any field samples associated with that field blank.
-Field Duplicate All One per 10 field samples per matrix Precision / Representativeness If both the original and duplicate results are ≥ 5× LOQ, the RPD is recommended to be ≤ 30% for aqueous samples.
-If either the original or duplicate results are < 5× LOQ, the difference should be ≤ the LOQ for aqueous samples.
-Matrix Spike/ Matrix Spike Duplicate (MS/MSD) All, excluding pH One per 20 field samples per matrix Accuracy / Bias / Contamination / Representativeness Accuracy and precision criteria as documented by the laboratory Cooler Temperature Blank Temperature only ion, RPD = relative p One per cooler Representativeness Upon arrival at the laboratory, samples may not exceed 6°C, and aqueous samples may not be frozen.
+QC Sample Analytical Group Frequency Data Quality Indicators (DQIs) Measurement Performance Criteria Trip Blank (TB), matrix matched VOCs One per cooler Accuracy / Bias / Contamination Target analyte(s) detected in the associated field samples must have concentrations < 1/2 the LOQ.
+Field Blank (FB) All One per 10 field samples per matrix; at least one per day Accuracy / Bias / Contamination Any detections of target analytes above the laboratory RL should be compared to field samples associated with that field blank.
+Field Duplicate All One per 10 field samples per matrix Precision / Representativeness If both the original and duplicate results are $\geq 5 \times$ LOQ, the RPD is recommended to be $\leq 30\%$ for aqueous samples.
+If either the original or duplicate results are $< 5 \times$ LOQ, the difference should be $\leq$ the LOQ for aqueous samples.
+Matrix Spike/ Matrix Spike Duplicate (MS/MSD) All, excluding pH One per 20 field samples per matrix Accuracy / Bias / Contamination / Representativeness Accuracy and precision criteria as documented by the laboratory Cooler Temperature Blank Temperature only One per cooler Representativeness Upon arrival at the laboratory, samples may not exceed 6°C, and aqueous samples may not be frozen.
 For samples received the same day of collection, evidence of cooling must be present.
-During laboratory storage, samples must be maintained at a temperature between 0°C and 6°C. Samples must not be frozen, with the exception of water-preserved VOC samples, which must be frozen within 48 hours of collection.
+During laboratory storage, samples must be maintained at a temperature between 0°C and 6°C. Samples must not be frozen, with the exception of waterpreserved VOC samples, which must be frozen within 48 hours of collection.

-\ $\overline{\text{LOQ} = \text{Limit of Quantitation}}$ , RPD = relative percent difference
+\ LOQ = Limit of Quantitation, RPD = relative percent difference, RL = Reporting Limit